Authorisation Model

 *It works, but is not recommended

-We recommend that if you predominantly use the web interface, you only use the SSO, and if you mainly use syncupdates or email updates, you use PGP.
+We recommend that if you predominantly use the web interface, you only use SSO, and if you mainly use syncupdates or email updates, you use PGP.
+If you use the API, then use API keys.

 Depending on your use case, it is important to carefully consider which authentication method you put on each maintainer you manage.
 For example, there are three basic situations where authentication might fail when trying to use the web interface: